 The boost of confidence and sense of accomplishment from stepping outside your comfort zone is also a given, while the break from everything and everyone is the perfect way to reset.
 The opportunity for self-discovery is also part and parcel of traveling alone, as is meeting fellow female solo travelers along the way.
 And then there’s the sheer joy that comes with it.
 What you would, however, have to do is plan your destination wisely, pack lightly, and err to the side of caution – but that’s sensible in just about any travel scenario.

-Now, with the UAE bracing itself for a five-day Eid Al Adha weekend, ideal for a quick getaway, the experts at Little Voyage are weighing in.
+Today, in honor of International Women’s Day, the experts at Little Voyage are weighing in on the benefits of solo female travel.
 “A memorable solo adventure has the power to benefit you for years to come.
 To fear the unknown is human, but it is something you should do at least once in your life!
 The good news is that there are many places across the globe that can make you feel safe and welcome.”
 Here, the experiential travel company shares its picks of the ten best travel destinations for your first – or umpteenth – solo adventure.

 New York, USA

 Explore the Big Apple with its array of cutting-edge galleries, world-famous museums, and gourmet food markets.
 Manhattan really is heaven for the culture lover – start with the modern art housed at the MoMA, stroll down the High Line after taking in some American art at the Whitney, or head over to Bowery Street for the New Museum.

 For a different type of artistry, pick up some cake at the Lady M cake boutique next to Bryant Park and watch the world go by on a sunny afternoon, and don’t forget to visit the historic New York Public Library while you’re around.

 Stay: The Standard

 Do: Visit Aria, a lovely little Italian eatery in the West Village

 Amsterdam, The Netherlands